Turtle-In-Space/theia/internal/models/README.md

 # What does this folder contain?

-This folder contains structres needed by multiple packages in `theia`.
+This folder contains structures needed by multiple packages in `theia`.